Macaé: Location

 Macaé is generally considered to be the centre of the offshore petroleum industry in Brazil and it is often referred to as "Cidade do Petróleo" ("City of Petroleum").
 The Brazilian state-controlled oil company Petrobras has many facilities within the town.
 Macaé is one of the fastest-growing cities in Brazil, with a growth of 600% within the last 10 years.
 Benedito Lacerda Airport is served by scheduled flights and concentrates operations to off-shore platforms.

-Its population was estimated as 261,501 in 2020 and its municipality covers an area of 1,216 km².
+According to the 2022 census conducted by the IBGE,the municipality has a population of 246,391 and covers an area of 1,216.989 square kilometers.

 Other economic activities in the city include tourism and fishing.
 These two sectors were very important for the city's revenues before the 1980s.
 The city has a growing reputation for high-quality technical education and training.

 Macaé, 1953.
 National Archives of Brazil.

 The municipality contains part of the Central Rio de Janeiro Atlantic Forest Mosaic of conservation units, created in 2006.
 It also holds part of the União Biological Reserve, home to a population of endangered golden lion tamarin.

 Although the city has some tourist potential, the lack of investments in this area makes its growth to be very small.
 Its most famous beaches are Cavaleiros and Pecado.
 The interior of the municipality has small rural towns such as Sana and Frade.